Escape to the uncrowded cays, white-sand beaches and slow pace of life on the tranquil Abaco Islands for the perfectly secluded honeymoon.

 Summer, from May to October, is the rainy season.
 June through to November marks the official hurricane season.

-The Abaco Islands are in the Out Islands, about 121km north of Nassau and 322km east of Miami.
+The Abaco Islands are located in the northern Bahamas, about 121km (75mi) north of Nassau, and 290km (180mi) east of South Florida.

-By air, Marsh Harbour on Great Abaco Island receives daily flights from Miami and Nassau.
-A regular ferry service links Nassau with Great Abaco Island.
+A fast ferry service also links Nassau with Great Abaco Island.

 More information on how to get to Abaco…